What causes black spots in your vision?

 In extremely rare cases, certain cancers can lead to seeing black spots in your vision.
 These may include lymphoma or retinoblastoma.
 In these cases, the spots would be caused by cancerous cells floating in the vitreous humor.

-The good news is, eye cancer is so rare, that there’s no need to panic.
-Black spots in your vision are far more likely caused by age-related eye changes or another more common eye condition.
+The good news is that eye cancer is so rare, there’s no need to panic.
+Black spots in your vision are far more likely to be caused by age-related eye changes or other more common eye conditions.